United World College in Mostar

-UWC Mostar (165-200 students) shares the building with Gimnazija Mostar (approx. 650 students).
-Before the war this school, also known as the Old Gymnasium, built in 1898 - 1902 during the Austro-Hungarian rule in Bosnia and Herzegovina, was one of the finest schools in ex-Yugoslavia.
-However, as consequence of the Bosnian War, nowadays Gymnasium Mostar teaches two national separate secondary school curricula, intended for Croat and Bosniak students.
+As consequence of the Bosnian War, Gymnasium Mostar - with which UWC Mostar shares a building - teaches two national separate secondary school curricula, intended for Croat and Bosniak students.
 UWC Mostar students come from all ethnic groups in Bosnia and Herzegovina as well as from the region and abroad.
-All students live, study and serve the community together creating a unique example of integrated education in post-war Bosnia and Herzegovina.
+All students live, study and serve the community together, creating a unique example of integrated education in post-war Bosnia and Herzegovina.

 The college also serves as the Centre for Professional Development of Teachers in Bosnia and Herzegovina who receive training in international educational standards.

+Students at the college are eligible, upon graduation, to participate in the Davis United World College Scholars Program, which funds undergraduate study for UWC students at selected universities in the United States.

 Location

 The UWC Mostar is located in Mostar, which is the centre of Herzegovina, an historic region of Bosnia and Herzegovina.
 Mostar is widely known by the famous Old Bridge (Stari Most), originally built in 1566, destroyed by HVO forces during the Bosnian War in 1993 and rebuilt in 2004.
-Mostar was chosen for hosting UWC as the most striking example of the post-war ethnic division and tensions.
+Mostar was chosen for hosting UWC as a striking example of the post-war ethnic division and tensions.

-Premises

-The UWC Mostar is located in the city center.
+The UWC Mostar is located in the city center of the city of Mostar.
+The college, with 165-200 students, shares a building with Gimnazija Mostar (approx. 650 students).
+Before the war this school, also known as the Old Gymnasium, built in 1898 - 1902 during the Austro-Hungarian rule in Bosnia and Herzegovina, was known as one of the finest schools in the former Yugoslavia.

-Unlike most other UWCs, UWC Mostar does not have an isolated campus - students live in three residences in different parts of the City of Mostar.
+UWC Mostar does not have an isolated campus - students live in five residences in different parts of the City of Mostar.